 Rebuilt in the Baroque style after The Great Fire of London in 1666, St Paul’s Cathedral cannot just be admired from the outside.
 Pass through the historic doors and admire the view across London from the Stone and Golden galleries then, with your traveling partner, try out the Whispering Gallery where, due to the architecture, you can whisper on one side of the dome and be heard on the other.
-If you’re into architecture, stop to see the exhibition on Sir Christopher Wren, the architect of St Paul’s and learn the challenges he overcame with his unique design.
+If you’re into architecture, stop to see the exhibition on Sir Christopher Wren, the architect of St Paul’s, and learn about the challenges he overcame with his unique design.

 Admission: £18 including a guided tour.
 Included in London Pass

 This 900-year-old castle and fortress is most remembered for being a prison.
 Guarded by the Yeoman wardens (aka the Beefeaters, kitted out in their regal red and black uniforms emblazoned with ER), the tower is made up of 3 buildings; the Jewel House where the Crown Jewels are stored, the Royal Armories located in the White Tower, and the ‘Bloody Tower’, the prison where Anne Boleyn, Sir Walter Raleigh, the Two Princes, Lady Jane Grey, and even Guy Fawkes were all imprisoned.

 Hear the history and stories from the Beefeaters on a guided tour as you see the ravens, the crown jewels, the Royal Mint.
 Also explore the bloody side with instruments from the torture chamber and Tower Green, the place where the prisoners were executed.